Skip to content

 After excluding these groups, the study included 33,052 participants.

-Participants had to provide information about their food intake based on two 24-hour recalls.
-The eating window was defined as the period between the first and last consumption of a calorie-containing food within a day.
-To account for daily fluctuations, researchers averaged the two participant recalls.
+The participants had to report their food intake based on two 24-hour recalls.
+The eating window was defined as the period between the first and last intake of a calorie-containing food within a day.
+To account for daily fluctuations, the researchers averaged the two reports from the participants.
 Mortality rates and deaths were obtained from the U.S. National Death Index.

 Participate in the big FITBOOK survey!

-To better control for confounding factors and make the analysis more precise, researchers also considered covariates.
-These can influence and distort data analysis.
+To better control for confounding factors and make the analysis more precise, so-called covariates were also considered.
+These can influence and distort the data analysis.
 The following variables were considered:

 • demographic data